cd13/Smartphone-Data-Analysis-Project/CodeBook.md

    * `fBodyAccMeanY`: Frequency-domain body acceleration in the Y direction
    * `fBodyAccMeanZ`: Frequency-domain body acceleration in the Z direction

-   * `fBodyAccJerkMeanX`: Frequency-domain Jerk signal of the body accelerationin the X direction
+   * `fBodyAccJerkMeanX`: Frequency-domain Jerk signal of the body acceleration in the X direction
-   * `fBodyAccJerkMeanY`: Frequency-domain Jerk signal of the body accelerationin the Y direction
+   * `fBodyAccJerkMeanY`: Frequency-domain Jerk signal of the body acceleration in the Y direction
-   * `fBodyAccJerkMeanZ`: Frequency-domain Jerk signal of the body accelerationin the Z direction
+   * `fBodyAccJerkMeanZ`: Frequency-domain Jerk signal of the body acceleration in the Z direction

    * `fBodyGyroMeanX`: Frequency-domain body angular velocity in the X direction
    * `fBodyGyroMeanY`: Frequency-domain body angular velocity in the Y direction